splondike/talon_draft_window/README.md

 ## Customising

 If you want to change the display of the window you can do by adding some settings to one of your .talon files.
 See `settings.talon.example` for more details.

+# Running tests

+There are unit tests that you can run from the repository root like this (assuming your directory is called talon\_draft\_window):

+    (cd ../ && python -m unittest talon_draft_window.test_draft_ui)

+The reason for the weirdness is because we have everything in the same directory and are doing relative imports.